tobydriscoll/markdown-cv/index.md

  T. A. Driscoll and L. N. Trefethen.
 Numerical construction of conformal maps.
 Appendix to *Fundamentals of Complex Analysis with Applications to Engineering, Science, and Mathematics*, 3rd edition, by E. D. Saff and A. D. Snider, Prentice Hall.

 ### Journal articles

+`2019`
+K. L. Maki, W. D. Henshaw, A. McManus, R. J. Braun, D. M. Chapp, and T. A. Driscoll, “A model for tear film dynamics during a realistic blink,” J. Modeling Ophthalmology, vol. 3, pp. 21–27, 2019.

+R. J. Braun, T. A. Driscoll, and C. G. Begley, “Mathematical Models of the Tear Film,” in *Mathematical Modeling of Ocular Fluid Dynamics: From Theory to Clinical Applications*, Springer-Birkhauser, 2019.

 `2018`
  T. A. Driscoll, R. J. Braun, and J. K. Brosch.
 Simulation of parabolic flow on an eye-shaped domain with moving boundary. *J. Eng.
 Math.* 111 (1): 111–126.